Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Simulation of secure key rate

 \section{Simulation of secure key rate}

 In this section, we estimate the information leakage ratio attributed to the backflash attack based on the experimental data.
-Utilizing the ratio of information leakage, we simulate the secure key rate under the impact of the backflash attack.
-The theoretical simulation is based on the decoy-state BB84 QKD system~\cite{wang2005,lo2005,youpian,youpian2}, which is the scheme most commonly implemented in current QKD deployments.
-It is assumed that Eve only has access to obtain secret key information from decoding these backflash photons.
-In addition to using the signal states $\mu$ for the transmission of information between Alice and Bob, Alice also emits two decoy states characterized by distinct intensities, $\nu_1$ and $\nu_2$, which satisfy $\mu > \nu_1 > \nu_2 $.
-The $Z$ basis is used to generate the key and the $X$ basis is used for parameter estimation.
+Using this leakage ratio, we simulate the secure key rate under the impact of the backflash attack.
+The theoretical simulation is based on the decoy-state BB84 QKD protocol~\cite{wang2005,lo2005,youpian,youpian2}, which is the scheme most commonly implemented in current QKD deployments.
+In this protocol, in addition to the signal state $\mu$ used for information transmission between Alice and Bob, Alice also emits two decoy states with distinct intensities $\nu_1$ and $\nu_2$ (satisfying $\mu>\nu_1>\nu_2$) to ensure security.

 Generally, regarding the weak-coherent pulses emitted by Alice, there is a probability that a single pulse contains multiple photons.
 These multi-photon components, denoted as \( \Delta \), are considered to be insecure~\cite{pns}, since Eve is able to learn the information of quantum states from them.
 The fraction of signal states, from which Eve cannot fully obtain information, is represented as \( 1-\Delta \).
-The secure key rate in the sifted key is estimated using the inequality as follows~\cite{2004}.
+The secure key rate in the sifted key is estimated using the inequality as~\cite{2004}

-where $q$ depends on the implementation (1/2 for the BB84 protocol due to Alice and Bob choose different bases in half of the cases, and if one uses the efficient BB84 protocol, $q \approx 1$~\cite{lo2005efficient}).
+Here, $q$ depends on the implementation (1/2 for the BB84 protocol due to Alice and Bob choose different bases in half of the cases, and if one uses the efficient BB84 protocol, $q \approx 1$~\cite{lo2005efficient}).
 The $\Delta$ is expressed as \( \Delta = \frac{Q_M}{Q_\mu} \), in which \( Q_M \) denotes the detection probability of Bob's detector responding to multiple-photon pulses, and \( Q_\mu \) represents the overall detection probability of Bob's detector. $f$ is the error correction efficiency. $\delta$ is the bit error rate. \( H_2(x) = -x \log_2(x) - (1-x) \log_2(1-x) \) is the binary Shannon entropy function.